falcosecurity/falco-website/content/en/docs/_index.md

 ## What are Falco alerts?

 Alerts are configurable downstream actions that can be as simple as logging to `STDOUT` or as complex as delivering a gRPC call to a client.
 For more information about configuring, understanding, and developing alerts, see [Falco Alerts](alerts).
+Falco can send alerts to :

+- Standard Output
+- A file
+- Syslog
+- A spawned program
+- A HTTP[s] end point
+- A client through the gRPC API

 ## What are the Components of Falco?